odog96/cml-rapids/README.md

 ## Introduction

 In the previous blog post in this series, we walked through the steps for leveraging Deep Learning in your Cloudera Machine Learning (CML) projects.
-As a aprt of our partnership with NVIDA, we now also include a RAPIDS engine which comes preconfigured with all necessary libraries to bring the power of RAPIDS to your projects.
+This year, we expanded our partnership with NVIDIA, enabling your data teams to dramatically speed up compute processes for data engineering and data science workloads with no code changes using RAPIDS AI.
+RAPIDS on the Cloudera Data Platform comes pre-configured with all the necessary libraries and dependencies to bring the power of RAPIDS to your projects.

 ## What is RAPIDs

-Rapids is a series of libraries from NVIDIA that bring the power of GPU compute to standard Data Science operations, be it exploratory data analysis, feature engineering or model building.
-For more information see: <https://medium.com/rapids-ai>.
-The RAPIDS libraries are designed as drop in replacements for common Python data science libraries like cudf (pandas), cupy (numpy), cuml (sklearn) and dask_cuda (dask).
-By leveraging the parallel compute capacity of GPUs the time for complicated data engineering and data science tasks can be dramatically reduced accelerating the timeframes for Data Scientists to take ideas from concept to production.
+RAPIDS brings the power of GPU compute to standard Data Science operations, be it exploratory data analysis, feature engineering or model building.
+For more information see: <https://rapids.ai/>.
+The RAPIDS libraries are designed as drop-in replacements for common Python data science libraries like pandas (cuDF), numpy (cuPy), sklearn (cuML) and dask (dask_cuda).
+By leveraging the parallel compute capacity of GPUs the time for complicated data engineering and data science tasks can be dramatically reduced, accelerating the timeframes for Data Scientists to take ideas from concept to production.
 ## Scenario

 In this tutorial, we will illustrate how RAPIDS can be used to tackle the Kaggle Home Credit Default Risk challenge.
 The Home Credit Default Risk problem is about predicting the chance that a customer will default on a loan, a common financial services industry problem set.
 To try and predict this, an extensive dataset including anonymised details on the individual loanee and their historical credit history are included.
 See https://www.kaggle.com/c/home-credit-default-risk/overview for more details.